sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/tour_coercion.rst

 We give here a rather brief account.
-For a detailed description and for information on the implementation, we refer to the section on Coercion in the reference manual and to a `tutorial worksheet
+For a detailed description and for information on the implementation, we refer to the section on coercion in the reference manual and to the `tutorial worksheet
 <http://flask.sagenb.org/home/pub/82/>`_.

 There are two extremal positions concerning the possibility